 Some movies are so good, so good that it should be illegal.
-The Inn of the Sixth Happiness, directed by Mark Robson in 1958, is one of them.
+The Inn of the Sixth Happiness (Mark Robson, 1958), is one of them.
 It would be impossible for me to describe how much I love this film, from the beginning to the end.
 There isn’t a moment in this 2h30’s film that I find boring or too long.
-Yes, it’s a long film, but it’s so excellent that I wouldn’t mine if it was longer!
-It’s the kind of movies that makes you want to change the world, that makes you feel strong.
+Yes, it’s a long film, but I wouldn’t mind if it was longer!
+It’s the kind of movie that makes you want to change the world, that makes you feel strong.
 It’s a movie that makes you live various emotions: happiness, love, sadness, hope, etc. The best adjective to describe The Inn of the Sixth would be: POWERFUL.
 Powerful because it has a strong impact on you.
 Being a real tearjerker, you can’t not feel moved after having seen it.
 Oh, and it has Ingrid Bergman.
 What more can we ask?

 Something I found quite interesting about The Inn of the Sixth Happiness is the fact that it was directed by Mark Robson, who was born in Montreal!
 That’s where I live.
-Before becoming a director (The Inn of the Sixth Happiness, The Bridges at Toko-Ri, Valley of Dolls, etc.), Robson first was an film editor.
-He edited some well-known classics such as Cat People, I Walked with a Zombie and The Magnificent Ambersons.
+Before becoming a director (The Inn of the Sixth Happiness, The Bridges at Toko-Ri, Valley of Dolls, etc.), Robson first was a film editor.
+He worked as Robert Wise’s assistant some well-known classics such as Citizen Kane, and The Magnificent Ambersons, and also edited Cat People and I Walked with a Zombie.

 Talking about Montreal, places, The Inn of the Sixth Happiness is a movie that makes me want to travel, to go to China.
-Of course, it has changed a lot since then and, back in the 30s, it didn’t seem to be the safest place in the world, but Gladys Aylward’s passion and devotion for it is so sincere so it makes you curious about this country.
+Of course, it has changed a lot since then and, back in the 30s, it didn’t seem to be the safest place in the world, but Gladys Aylward’s passion and devotion for it is so sincere so it makes you curious to know more about this country.
 However, outdoor scenes were not shot in China, but in North Wales, UK.
 So, the beautiful landscapes we see are not Chinese ones but Wales ones.
 The studio shooting was done in England.
-It can remind us of Stanley Kubrick, who shot Full Metal Jacket near London… Well, couldn’t I conclude that it makes we want to see North Wales better than China?
+It can remind us of Stanley Kubrick, who shot Full Metal Jacket near London… Well, should I conclude that it makes we want to see North Wales and not necessarily China?
 Well, I’d like to see both, but what I see in this film is China, not North Wales.
 I’d like to go in the small villages, just like Gladys.

-This film was unfortunately Robert Donat’s last one.
+This film was, unfortunately, Robert Donat’s last one.
 He was very ill during the shooting and died during the making of the film.
 Even if he wasn’t a Chinese portraying a Chinese, but an English man portraying a Chinese man, I thought he did an amazing job.
 His performance was really convincing.
 He too has a great on-screen chemistry with Ingrid Bergman and how sad is it to know that it was his last film.
 He was only 53 when he died.
 I think it’s because of this film that he became a favourite of mine.
 I also have to give good credits to Athene Seyler who was cast as Jeannie Lawson.
 She plays her character with a great energy and an impressive strength.
 She is very lovable.
 There are many other great actors in this film, but I will conclude by mentioning Peter Chong who played Yang.
 I don’t know a lot about this actor, but he was GREAT and was, in my opinion, very well cast.
-Peter Chong really is the funny guy in this film you kind of want to be friend with him.
+Peter Chong really is the funny guy in this film, the one with whom you want to be friend.
 Robert Donat also has a great humour.

-Finally, I also have to give good credits to the music score composed by British music composer Malcolm Arnold (best known for his score of The Bridge of the River Kwai).
+Finally, I also have to give good credits to the music score composed by British music composer Malcolm Arnold (best known for his score for The Bridge of the River Kwai).
 I said this film makes you live many emotions.
-Well, two things are the reasons for: the actors’ performances (especially Ingrid Bergman’s one) and this tremendous score.
-When it starts with the opening titles, it’s simply magic.
+Well, two things are the reasons for it: the actors’ performances (especially Ingrid Bergman’s one) and this tremendous score.
+When it starts during the opening titles, it’s simply magic.
 The story hasn’t really started yet, but it immediately makes you love the film.
-Yes, thanks to it, the film really begins en force.
-I’m surprised this beautiful music wasn’t nominated for any awards… You can listen to this epic score just down here
+Yes, thanks to it, The Inn of the Sixth Happiness really begins en force.
+I’m surprised this beautiful music wasn’t nominated for any awards… You can listen to it just down here

 As I said at the beginning of this review, this film never gets boring.
 Why?
 Because there are so many things happening.
-The last 30 minutes are the more exiting ones, but the entire movie is a real entertainment.
-It’s the kind of movie you can watch even when you’re really tired because it will keep you awake.
-You can’t sleep over this film.
-Well, if you do, you have a serious problem.
+The last 30 minutes are the most exciting ones, but the entire movie is a real entertainment.
+It’s the kind of picture you can watch even when you’re really tired because it keeps you awake.
 I often said that my favourite Ingrid Bergman’s film was Spellbound, but sometimes I wonder if it’s not this one.
 Well, I love them both very much, so it’s very hard to choose.
 Anyway, The Inn of the Sixth Happiness is definitely in my top 20, or maybe in my top 15.

-If you haven’t seen it, well, what are you waiting for?! 😀 I told you, you won’t regret a minute of it!
+If you haven’t seen it, what are you waiting for?! 😀 I told you, you won’t regret a minute of it!
 I just re-watched it with my mother.
-I wanted to show her since a long time.
+I wanted to show it to her for a long time.
 She thought it was an excellent film. 🙂